bluesky/suitcase-core/doc/source/index.rst

     last_run = db[-1]
     hdf5.export(last_run, 'myfile.h5', mds=db.mds)

 The first argument may be a single Header or a list of Headers.
+You can also use keyword "fields" in this function to define specifically which data sets you want to output.

-This is the API documentation for the only function in suitcase:
+API documentation for the only function in suitcase:

 .. currentmodule:: suitcase